 There are a few language schools to study Portuguese in Rio de Janeiro, Brazil.
 I visited a few schools before picking my school.
-But the most recommended school in Rio de Janeiro Caminhos Language Centre really stood out.
+But the most recommended school in Rio de Janeiro is Caminhos Language Centre.

 An alternative is the PUC University (Pontifícia Universidade do Rio de Janeiro).
 This course is more expensive and focuses more on grammar courses.
 They offer courses on 5 levels and you will have access to loads of students.
 Sometimes they do intensive 6 week courses but in general they run over 4 months.

 In many hostels you have offers like: “Learn Portuguese with a Carioca”.
 You will basically do the same thing as above but there is a big difference: it will be you (maybe with someone else) along with the teacher.
 You may meet in a restaurant, have a cup of coffee, and speak Portuguese.
 Most likely you will receive homework that you are expected to do until the next encounter.
 This method is much more liberal and you can decide yourself what you want to focus on.